hasrh01/OS-Simulator/README.md

 - ✅ Interactive **simulators** for OS concepts
 - ✅ **Collapsible documentation** inside each page
 - ✅ **Team info with LinkedIn/GitHub modal popup**
 ---

-## 📷 Adding Screenshots
-- Take screenshots of your project running (press **PrtScn** or `Win + Shift + S` on Windows).
-- Save them inside a folder: `assets/screenshots/`
-- Replace the placeholders in this README with your actual filenames.

----

 🔮 *Made with hard work, teamwork, and a touch of futuristic magic.*